This Osmond Family Member To Pen ‘Tell-All’ Musical About Clan’s ‘True Story’

 “Some of the obstacles and opposition we faced within the industry itself, and some of the ways we were disciplined as a militaristic kind of family, took a heavy toll.
 Our dad was an Army sergeant, so we were raised as soldiers basically.
 The attitude was all for one and one for all, where we had each other’s backs.
 We were one unit and each of us had a role to play within that unit, which gave us purpose at a young age,” revealed the entertainer in a statement to Deseret News.

-The play will reportedly touch on some of the biggest names of the late ’50s, the 1960s and 1970s to help flesh out the family’s story, including the appearance of some famous friends such as Walt Disney, Andy Williams, Elvis Presley, Jerry Lewis, and Chuck Norris.
+The play will reportedly touch on some of the biggest names of the late 1950s, the 1960s and the 1970s to help flesh out the family’s story, including the appearance of some famous friends such as Walt Disney, Andy Williams, Elvis Presley, Jerry Lewis, and Chuck Norris.

 The outlet reported that Jay Osmond and his wife of five years, Karen, made the move to England two years ago to collaborate with English scriptwriters for the reported production.
 The goal is to have the play ready to debut sometime in 2020 in London’s West End.